 If you’re looking for a plugin that will help you make your website more compliant to GDPR, then check out Moove Agency’s awesome plugin.

-This plugin provides a lot of options for GDPR, that being said, using it alone will not make your website or blog completely compliant, as each individual website needs to put in place its own policy.
+This plugin provides a lot of options for GDPR, but again, using it alone will not make your website or blog completely compliant, as each individual website needs to put in place its own policy.

 Using this plugin, or any of the other plugins is just a step towards making your website compliant.